UnitedEffects/ueauth/README.md

     * different grant types - with/without confirmation
     * Setup CORS options
     * figure out logout
-* create config collection with default set in app - part of authGroup
-    * scopes by tenant?
-    * Store keys in DB???
 * Views
     * need login errors to rendor as a view rather than json
     * Different views by tenant ?